crpietschmann/portfolio/_imports/_posts/2009-11-06-dotnet-windows-service-installer-and-auto-start-after-installation.markdown

 Just create a Setup Project within your Solution in Visual Studio, then follow the below steps:

-1) Right-Click the Setup Project you just created <br />2) Click &ldquo;Add&rdquo;, then &ldquo;Project Output&hellip;&rdquo; <br />3) In the dialog that appears select your Windows Service Project as Primary Output, then click OK.
+1) Right-Click the Setup Project you just created
+2) Click &ldquo;Add&rdquo;, then &ldquo;Project Output&hellip;&rdquo;
+3) In the dialog that appears select your Windows Service Project as Primary Output, then click OK.

 That&rsquo;s really all that&rsquo;s required.
 When the resulting Installer is executed it will Install / Uninstall the Windows Service.